bysnupy/memos/Container/docker__cmd_reference.md

-docker commit | Create a image from running container docker diff | Identify the changes made to a container (A: added, C: changed) docker tag | Tag to a image
+docker commit | Create a image from running container docker diff | Identify the changes made to a container (A: added, C: changed) docker tag | Tag to a image docker build | Create a image from Dockerfile